IDOI Navigator Contact – Navigator@idoi.in.gov

-An Indiana Navigator precertification course must meet the criteria codified in Indiana Code 27-19-4-11(b).
-In addition, all precertification courses and study materials should follow the Subject Matter Content Outline.
+An Indiana Navigator precertification education ("PE") course must meet the criteria codified in Indiana Code 27-19-4-11(b).
+In addition, all PE courses and study materials should follow the Subject Matter Content Outline (as of June 18, 2014).
 The Subject Matter Content Outline identifies and classifies entry level knowledge that Indiana Navigators need to properly serve Hoosier health insurance consumers.

-In addition, the Score Report identifies content that will be tested on the Indiana Navigator certification examination.
+In addition, the Score Report (as of June 18, 2014) identifies content that will be tested on the Indiana Navigator certification examination.
 All questions on the certification exam are outlined on the Score Report.
 The Score Report will be updated periodically and may not be consistent with outdated study manuals.
 Where such discrepancies exist, the Score Report takes precedence.

-Precertification training providers may also use the Indiana Navigators Training Content Manual as a resource for teaching Indiana Navigator precertification courses.
-The Training Content Manual was created in conjunction with the Subject Matter Content Outline and Score Report to act as a useful tool for course providers and Indiana Navigators to learn what they need to know to properly serve Hoosier consumers.
-Content contained in the Training Content Manual is subject to change due to ongoing changes in federal and state laws and regulations.
-Precertification training providers are expected to provide accurate and up-to-date information in their courses.
-Therefore, any discrepancies between the Training Content Manual and current laws and regulations, should be noted by training providers, and proper information should be disclosed to students.
+Indiana Navigator PE course providers may also use the Indiana Navigator Training Resource Manual (as of June 18, 2014) as a resource for teaching PE courses.
+The Training Resource Manual was created in conjunction with the Subject Matter Content Outline and Score Report to act as a useful tool for course providers and Indiana Navigators to learn what they need to know to properly serve Hoosier consumers.
+Content contained in the Training Resource Manual is subject to change due to ongoing changes in federal and state laws and regulations.
+Course providers are expected to provide accurate and up-to-date information in their courses.
+Therefore, any discrepancies between the Training Resource Manual and current laws and regulations, should be noted by training providers, and proper information should be disclosed to students.

-Training providers may also use the following training modules as a resource for teaching Indiana Navigator precertification courses.
-The modules are consistent with the Training Content Manual.
+Training providers may also use the following Indiana Navigator Training Resource Modules as a resource for teaching Indiana Navigator PE courses.
+The modules are consistent with the Training Resource Manual.